On Combining Machine Learning with Decision Making: Generalization Bound

-and where $_{2}F_{1}(a,b;c;d)$ and $I_{x}(a,b)$ are the hypergeometric function and the regularized incomplete beta functions respectively. \end{theorem} The term $\alpha(d,C_{g},c)$ comes directly from formulas for the volumes of spherical caps.
-Our goal was to establish that generalization can depend on $C_g$.
-The value of $C_g$ enters into the bound through vector $c$.
-As $C_g$ decreases, the norm $\|c\|_2$ increases, and thus $\|c\|_2^{-1}$ decreases, (\ref{alphaa}) and (\ref{alphab}) decrease, and the whole bound decreases.
-This indicates that decreasing $C_g$ may improve generalization ability.
+and where $_{2}F_{1}(a,b;c;d)$ and $I_{x}(a,b)$ are the hypergeometric function and the regularized incomplete beta functions respectively. \end{theorem}

+The term $\alpha(d,\abudget(\Cbudget))$ comes directly from formulae for the volume of spherical caps.
+As $\Cbudget$ decreases, the norm $\|\abudget\|_2$ increases, and thus $\|\abudget\|_2^{-1}$ decreases, (\ref{alphab}) and (\ref{alphaa}) decrease, and the whole bound decreases.
+This is the mechanism by which decreasing $\Cbudget$ may improve generalization ability.